 Several universities in Israel offer MA degrees in Non-profit Management.
 Programs are hands-on and include a combination of organizational theory and practical management classes.

-How Much Does it Cost to Study in Israel for International Students?
+How Much Does it Cost for International Students to Study in Israel?

 University tuition fees in Israel depend entirely on the program and university on which you settle.
 For a full year of studies in a Master’s program, international students can expect to pay anywhere between 36,930 and 110,800 ILS (10,612—31,839 USD).